h4x3rotab/dstack-teekit/README.md

 registerServiceWorker(baseUrl)
 ```

-Note that different browsers vary in their support of ServiceWorkers.
+Note that different browsers vary in their support of ServiceWorkers,
-Some browsers may block ServiceWorkers from being installed.
-By
+and some browsers may block ServiceWorkers from being installed.

-default, they intercept link clicks, location.assign() calls,
+By default, ServiceWorkers intercept link clicks, location.assign()
-subresource requests, and fetch() / XMLHttpRequest requests (but not
+calls, subresource requests, and fetch() / XMLHttpRequest requests
-WebSockets).
+(but not WebSockets).

 ## Demo